Jamieyi2004/MINT/README.md

 # 🍃MINT: Memory-Infused Prompt Tuning at Test-time for CLIP
-This repository is official PyTorch implementation of 🍃MINT.
+This repository is official PyTorch implementation of our paper:

+> MINT: Memory-Infused Prompt Tuning at Test-time for CLIP
+> Authors: *Jiaming Yi, Ruirui Pan, Jishen Yang, Xiulong Yang*

+For more details, please check out our [**paper**](https://arxiv.org/abs/2506.03190).
 ![Overview of our proposed Memory-Infused Prompt Tuning(MINT) framework at Test-time for CLIP](framework.png)

 ## Prerequisites